Cunningham Drug (U.S.): History

 In 1958, the company purchased seven Broward Drug Stores in Fort Lauderdale, Florida, upping its store count to 198 across six states.
 It also purchased Kinsel Drug Co. of Detroit in 1959.
 Following the merger, Cunningham became the largest drugstore chain in Michigan.
 An effort was made by the United States Department of Justice to dissolve the Kinsel merger, citing that it was in violation of the Clayton Antitrust Act.
 The dissolution was canceled in 1963.
 By 1961, there were 206 stores based mainly in the Detroit and Cleveland markets.

 An acquisition of Whelan Drug in Florida added fourteen more Cunningham locations to the state in 1964.
 By 1965, the chain had 214 stores and was considered the second largest in the industry.
 In 1971, the chain sold 28 Florida stores to Gray Drug of Ohio.

 The company ran several drug stores under assumed named in certain markets.
 Cunningham's also had some small drug stores branded as Schettler's in major hotels, such as the Sheraton-Cadillac in Detroit, and at high-end retail, such as at Somerset Mall in Troy, Michigan.
 In the 1960s, a small number of Cunningham's were re-branded as Dot Discount, an experiment which did not expand further, but which lasted a couple decades, some years after all Cunningham's had closed in the Detroit area.

 The chain sold off 29 of its Michigan stores in 1982 to a private company, which re-branded them as Apex Drug.
 Three years later, most of the Apex locations were sold to Perry Drug Stores, another chain based in the Detroit metropolitan area.

 The remaining Cunningham stores were gradually sold off or shuttered.
 By late 1991, the last five in operation, all in the Fort Lauderdale, Florida area, were sold to Walgreens.

+Legacy

+In 2026, Edward A. Cunningham, a fourth-generation direct lineal descendant of founder Andrew R. Cunningham, established The Cunningham 1928 LLC in Michigan to revive the Cunningham brand commercially.
+Federal trademark applications were filed with the United States Patent and Trademark Office under Serial Numbers 99659301 and 99682330, covering real estate and hospitality services respectively.
+The LLC has announced it is actively seeking Michigan locations to launch Cunningham's as a hospitality brand, with a planned expansion timed to coincide with the brand's 140th anniversary in 2029 and the centennial of the founding family's original Detroit construction project.